 FSCA provides orientation and training to our foster parents, and foster parent and kinship support groups.
 The agency provides access to Medicaid for a child’s medical, mental health, and dental needs.
 FSCA has licensing staff that can assess a family’s suitability for foster care and prepare a home study to send to the Bureau of Children and Adult Licensing.
 The agency has licensing and case management staff that can provide support, information, and referrals to foster parents in a timely manner.
 The agency has a commitment to communicate with our foster parents, and we provide 24-hour emergency assistance.

 FSCA offers an Adoption/Foster Care Orientation at the applicants convenience at our Jackson office.
 If you are a two-parent family, both parents must attend.
-Please join us for more information.
+Visit the Foster Home Licensing page for more information.

 Foster Care FACTS